InfTkm/ethereum-lab1/README.md

 an immediate return value.

 We will review the various views of the blockchain that Ganache provides.

+Solidity event generation and a testing framework are also introduced and the student will modify an existing contract.

 The contracts themselves will be studied in detail at a later date.
 For now, we want to get some experience deploying and interacting with the